Blyzz616/diZcord/README.md

 Most of these are installed by default on most distros.

-First thig you need to do is create a new file in your home folder.
+First thing you need to do is create a new file in your home folder.
 I call mine `init.sh` put the following code in there

     #! /bin/bash